Dunkin’ Is Coming Back to Canada

 Peter Mammas

-“Bringing Dunkin’ back to Canada is a significant growth opportunity for Foodtastic and our franchise partners across the country,” said Peter Mammas, Foodtastic Founder and CEO.
-“We are committed to growing the Dunkin’ brand thoughtfully to meet the needs of Canadian guests and communities.”
+“Bringing Dunkin’ back to Canada is a significant growth opportunity for Foodtastic and our franchise partners across the country,” Mammas said.
+“We are committed to growing the brand thoughtfully to meet the needs of Canadian guests and communities.”

 Michael Haley

-Michael Haley, President of International at Inspire Brands, said the decision to partner with Foodtastic was an easy one.
-“Foodtastic has a proven track record of successfully growing leading restaurant brands, already established with their early progress growing Jimmy John’s.
+“Dunkin’s international footprint continues to thrive, and we are excited to bring this iconic brand to Canada through a strong, like-minded partner,” said Michael Haley, President of International at Inspire Brands.
+“Foodtastic has a proven track record of successfully growing leading restaurant brands.
 We value the shared commitment, operational expertise, and long-term vision they bring to this partnership.”

 Dunkin’s Canadian menu is expected to include hot and iced coffees, espresso beverages, teas, donuts, sandwiches and snacks as Canadian restaurant operator Foodtastic prepares to develop the brand across Canada.
 PHOTO: Inspire Brands International